Abarim Publications' online Biblical Greek Dictionary

 In Rome, the divide between citizens and workers was far from absolute and a lively currency between the two worlds existed.
 Fatally speculating or otherwise misfortunate citizens could forfeit their property rights and thus end up as servants (as spectacularly portrayed in the movie Gladiator).
 Servants could likewise inherit property from generous masters, they could earn property over time by working for it, or even marry their owners, and thus move up to the notch of citizen.
 But whatever the mechanism, Roman citizens freed their slaves in droves, and manumission was rather the rule than the exception; so much even that half-way the first century AD, legislators were forced to control the amount of slaves citizens were allowed to free, lest the generosity of Rome's gentry destabilized the economy, which was fundamentally based on functional inequality as much as our own economy is today.

 The arrangement of bosses and workers is a dire one but it's the only one we got and it built us this whole fabulous modern world.
-Despite tales to the contrary, the world economy is banging; the spectacular rise of Africa and Asia's economies have lifted the average standards of the average human earthling off the scales.
+Despite tales to the contrary, the world economy is banging; the spectacular rise of African and Asian economies have lifted the average standards of the average human earthling off the scales.
 On average, our generation is the wealthiest, most free, most connected and most diverse generation mankind has ever had, and we could not have come this far without bosses giving orders to the masses.
 In our modern times, people who achieve financial independence will either start their own business or hire gardeners and hair dressers to liven up their lives.
 Likewise, when in Rome a slave was freed, the first thing he would do was run to the market to buy his own slaves.
 Freedom from slavery, namely, had nothing to do with being unshackled and let out of the cage but with having enough resources at one's disposal to sustain one's freedom.
 The verb εξαγοραζω (exagorazo) means "to buy out" and did not only cover a slave's purchasing price but also means for him to stay free.
 When Paul wrote that "it is for freedom that Christ has set us free" (Galatians 5:1) he wasn't talking about one liberating event but a lasting economy in which a steady stream of income guarantees a permanent condition of freedom.